cyberbotics/webots/docs/automobile/car.md

 Several PROTO models that inherit from the [Car](#car) PROTO are provided.
 They represent different models of car:

-- the Sport SVR from Range Rover
+- the Sport SVR from Range Rover.
-- the X5 from BMW
+- the X5 from BMW.
-- the Prius from Toyota
+- the Prius from Toyota.
-- the MKZ from Lincoln
+- the MKZ from Lincoln.
-- the C-Zero from Citroen
+- the C-Zero from Citroen.
+- the Model 3 from Tesla.
+- the Sprinter from Mercedes-Benz.
+- the EV Start from GreenPower.

 %figure "Models of cars created using the Car PROTO"